Erink8/Project1/README.md

 ## Technologies Used

-In order to obtain the data, we needed we used Python and Pandas.
+In order to obtain the data we needed we used Python and Pandas.
 We also had to pull in the dependencies matplotlib, scipy and numpy.
 We used matplotlib for our visuals.

 ## Contributors